Web Agency 2026-04-28

 Major CMS upgrades (WordPress, Movable Type) and server migrations triggered DOWN alerts during planned work.
 Slack would buzz at 2 AM, and the team would shrug it off as "yeah, that's the deploy."
 A culture of "ignore the channel" set in, and real incidents started getting buried.

-3. Monthly reports were assembled by hand
+3. Monthly reports and incident write-ups were assembled by hand

 Three reasons Miterl made the cut